 Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Substantive Conceptual Science: Materials can be artificial (manmade) or natural.
 (Y1 Spr1) Science: Materials include woods, paper, rubber, plastics, metals, fabrics, glass, rock, water.
 (Y1 Spr1) Science: Materials have different properties and are used to make different objects.
 (Y1 Spr1) Science: Physical properties of materials include hard/soft, dull/shiny, rough/smooth.
-(Y1 Spr1) Mechanisms: A mechanism produced movement in a product.
+(Y1 Spr1) Mechanisms: A mechanism makes changes movement or makes movement easier.
+A mechanism has an input and an output.
 A lever is a simple mechanism.
 It is a rigid beam that pivots (turns).
 A slider is a simple mechanism.
 It is a rigid beam that moves back and forth on a straight line.
-D&T Shaping the World: Examples of levers in everyday life include door handles, see-saws, windscreen wipers.
-Examples of slides in everyday life include drawers/runners and some ladders.
+A linkage is a system of links that are joined together to control movement.
+A lever is an example of a linkage.
+D&T Shaping the World: Examples of levers in everyday life include see-saws, wheelbarrows, door handles and scissors.
 Artists often create art for its own sake.
 Designers create things that are useful and have a purpose.
 Mechanisms: A buggy has a body, wheels, axles, axle holders and chassis.
 Axles can be fixed or free.
 (Y2 Spr1) Science: Mechanisms can change the direction of the force or reduce the amount of force required to do work.
 (Y5 Sum1) Mechanisms: A pulley is a simple mechanism with a grooved wheel that spins on an axle.
 A drive belt transfers movement from one pulley to another.
 (Y5 Sum2) Mechanisms: A cam changes the direction of movement from rotary to reciprocal.
-(Y5 Sum2) Procedural Making marks and simple shaping and joining techniques (EYFS) Shaping: Make holes using a sharp pencil and adhesive putty (Blu Tac).
-Shaping: Shape card with scissors.
-Joining: Use a split pin, sticky fixers, Sellotape and folding to join materials, and adhesive putty (Blut Tac) to temporarily join materials.
-Finishing: Finish products with decorations using colouring pencils and decorations made or sourced from a computer.
-Marking out: Use a pencil and ruler to mark out the position of holes and straight lines.
-(Yr 4 Spr) Shaping: Shape paper dowel with snippers and by bending.
-(Yr 4 Spr) Joining: Use a wider variety of push fit components such as rubber washers, cams and paper clips used as modelling wire.
-(Yr 4 Spr) Disciplinary Design Values: Use shared design criteria based on the values of Visual Appeal; Materials; Function.
+(Y5 Sum2) S Procedural Making marks and simple shaping and joining techniques (EYFS) Marking out: Use a pencil and ruler to mark out the position of holes and straight lines before shaping them.
+Shaping: Make holes using a hole punch, and by using a sharp pencil and adhesive putty (Blu Tack).
+Shaping: Shape paper, card and aluminium foil with scissors.
+Joining: Use a split pin, glue sticks and folding to join materials, and adhesive putty to temporarily join materials.
+Finishing: Finish products with decorations using colouring pencils and decorations made or sources from a computer. : : Discipunary Design Values: Use shared design criteria based on the values of Visual Appeal; Materials; Function.
 Identify User Needs: Make choices about the specific users and purpose of a product.
 Evaluate: Evaluate products according to the design criteria.
 Make, Test, Iterate: Designing is about trying something and seeing what works, and then trying again.
 Communicate Designs: Contribute to a class storyboard that shows a process for making.
 Design Values: Use design criteria based on the values of Inclusivity and Accessibility.
 (Y1 Sum) Identify User Needs: Use interviews to identify user needs.
 (Y1 Sum) Communicate Designs: Draw simple design ideas and label them.
 (Y2 Sum)

-Year 1: Summer
+A Year 1: Summer